 Before jumping to advise someone, it’s basic and important that people understand that most things when it comes to your digital presence, are possible.
 Whether it’s an article that’s been plaguing your personal front page of search results, or lack of representation for your business in organic search, just know, firms (like ours) specialize in helping you curate your online image.

 Advice, I’d say – if you’re considering looking to professionals, do your research.
 There’s a lot of reputation management agencies out there that have honestly colored this industry with a shade of unflattering gray, and made the average person (including those old-timey SEO specialists) skeptical of our work.

 Be on the look-out for firms with cookie cutter solutions, SEO or PR firms that claim they can also do ‘reputation management’, and those that offer to de-index i.e., completely remove your results.
 Get a few quotes, ask a lot of questions, and compare what each package actually incorporates.
 It should be completely custom and even informative.
 You want a comprehensive solution, not a pack of web profiles… that you could actually do yourself without too much time invested.
-(Check out Status Labs’ ORM Investment Guide for a little more information.)
+(Check out our 72 Reputation Management Stats for 2018 for a little more information.)